rbewoor/thesis_2020/README.md

 29) Plot of model for decoder of WITHOUT-attention model:
 	ImgCap_RNN_Decoder_model3_plot_1.png
 30) Save the encodings of the images to avoid bottleneck layer speed issues (for WITHOUT-attention model):
-	ImgCapTraining_Train2017_onlyEncoding_1
+	ImgCapTraining_Train2017_onlyEncoding_1.ipynb
-31) Annotations files for the Train and Validation splits of the original COCO2017 dataset (approx. 118k images in Train split and 5k images in Validation split): captions_train2017.json    ,    captions_val2017.json
+31) Annotations files for the Train and Validation splits of the original COCO2017 dataset (approx. 118k images in Train split and 5k images in Validation split) (not uploaded to Github due to size): captions_train2017.json    ,    captions_val2017.json